 A comprehensive collection of audio and video interviews and over 10,000 pages of electronic transcripts.
 All material is full-text searchable and can be sorted by county, subject or by decade.

 Pass the Word serves as a centralized database for oral history collections publicly accessible through Kentucky libraries, museums and archives.

-Located on the second floor of the Thomas D. Clark Center for Kentucky History, the Kentucky Historical Society Martin F. Schmidt Research Library is one stop shopping for over 90,000 published works, over 15,000 reels of microfilm, over 10,000 cubic feet of archival records including genealogical vertical files, manuscripts, photographs, maps and atlases, and over 9,000 oral history interviews.
+Located on the second floor of the Thomas D. Clark Center for Kentucky History, the Kentucky Historical Society Martin F. Schmidt Research Library is one stop shopping for more than 90,000 published works; more than 15,000 reels of microfilm; over 10,000 cubic feet of archival records including genealogical vertical files, manuscripts, photographs, maps and atlases; and more than 9,000 oral history interviews.

 For general information, contact library staff by calling 502-564-1792, ext.
 4460, or e-mailing KHSrefdesk@ky.gov.

 The policies for using the KHS Library are in accordance with other special libraries and archives.
 Nonetheless, these policies differ from what most researchers would experience at a public or school library.
 These policies are important for the preservation of our materials for future researchers.

 - Purses, briefcases, waist-packs, backpacks, etc. are NOT allowed in the Reading Room.
 Lockers are available outside the library for patrons to store personal items.
 A quarter is necessary to operate lockers, but it will be returned.

 - Paper, research notes, electronic devices, and three-ring binders are allowed at tables in the Reading Room.
 Books, magazines, and original manuscript documents must be stored outside the research rooms.
 Exceptions to this rule can be discussed with Reference staff on a case by case basis.